KryssyCo/DS-Unit-3-Sprint-1-Software-Engineering/module1-python-modules-packages-and-environments/README.md

   `pip` (the official base Python package installer, which both Anaconda and `pipenv` build on) gets things from by default.
 For now stick with Test PyPI for your own publishing, but you can work to make things "real"!

+  Here is the link to my test.pyp package. https://test.pypi.org/project/lambdata-kryssyco/0.0.2/